 Evaluation of Automation: SREs take a deliberate approach to automation, following the automate-everything strategy of typical Agile and DevOps companies, especially since automating defective processes merely exacerbates the negative impact.
 SREs create a high-level system design that can run on its own.
 Infrastructure and configuration management, as well as disaster recovery and risk mitigation, are all automated.

-Release engineering: SREs consider the release process to be an essential part of IT operations.
+Release Modernization: SREs consider the release process to be an essential part of IT operations.
 They assist with the development of systems and procedures so that all change occurs as anticipated results with the least risk and interruption to IT operations.

 Simplicity: SREs assist to eliminate infrastructure performance-related volatility.
 Simplicity pervades all aspects of IT operations, including the development process.
 Traditional ITOps, on the other hand, may develop into complicated, sophisticated and reliable operations that lack a logical strategy to decrease complexity.